Autumn-Begonia-Demo/ABDemo/README.md

 tldr: simply resolve the conflicts (you can see conflicted files indicated by the error message) which will be enclosed with "=====" or "<<<<<" or ">>>>>".
 Edit these files to your liking and get rid of these enclosures and save.
 You can click on "Mark as resolved" on Github Desktop.

 Alternatively, to prevent merge conflicts, you can merge/rebase the main branch into your developmentment branch before you push the "merge" button.
 That way, you can resolve the conflicts before they prop up and always make your development branch updated.

+***
+### How do I compare content on my branch over other branches?
+Simple!
+You can add "/compare" to the url of the repository, and you will be lead to the same compare page as the one in the merge request.
+There, you can pick the branches you are comparing with.
+Base is the branch to merge into and compare is the one where the changes currently are.

+For example, for this repo, the url is: github.com/Autumn-Begonia-Demo/ABDemo/compare

 ### For the guide for maintainers and admins, you can look to maintainer.md in the same folder as this file.